pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

     branch: master
 ```

-We'll need to put the pivnet token in Crehub:
+We'll need to put the Tanzu Network token in Credhub:

 ```bash
 # note the starting space throughout